For Vertiv Holdings Co [VRT], Analyst sees a drop to $18. What next?

-Vertiv Holdings Co [NYSE: VRT] stock went on a downward path that fall over -6.25% on Tuesday, amounting to a one-week price increase of more than 3.31%.
+Vertiv Holdings Co [NYSE: VRT] closed the trading session at $13.39 on 08/16/22.
+The day’s price range saw the stock hit a low of $13.07, while the highest price level was $13.65.
 The company report on August 8, 2022 that Vertiv Names Jakki Haussler to Board of Directors.

 Top 5 Cheap Stocks to Own Right Now